A complete advanced guide to Iceland

 Iceland is a mountainous Nordic European island nation in the north Atlantic Ocean between Europe and North America and close to the Arctic Circle.
 Iceland is home to some of the largest glaciers in Europe.
 Iceland is also the land of light and darkness.
 Long summer days with nearly 24-hours of sunshine are offset by short winter days with only few hours of daylight.
 Iceland was the last country in Europe to be settled.

 Winters in Iceland between September and April are dark with one of nature’s most spectacular Aurora Borealis or Northern Lights.
+The sun emanation and solar winds are responsible for Northern Lights.
 It is widely known as ‘The Land of Fire and Ice’.
 Folklore is very much alive in Iceland being the cornerstone of Icelandic culture.
 Ancient Icelandic Sagas have a troubled past with violent tales of blood feuds.

 The culture of Iceland is rich and varied as well as being known for its literary heritage which began in the 12th century and is an integral part of complete advanced guide to Iceland.